 - Put your flour, salt, baking powder and bicarbonate of soda (baking soda) into a large bowl.
 Use a hand whisk to mix it all together.

 - In a separate bowl, peel your bananas (hold one back to decorate with) and mash them to a pulp.
 I use a potato masher but you could use a fork.
 This is an excellent job for small children.

-- Once the bananas are mashed, set the bowl (with the bananas still in it) on your scale, zero the scale and add your your oil, yoghurt and sugar.
+- Once the bananas are mashed, add the eggs and whisk them in as well as you can.
+Then set the bowl (with the bananas and eggs still in it) on your scale, zero the scale and add your your oil, yoghurt and sugar.
 Zero the scales after each ingredient is added before you weigh the next one.
 Add your vanilla.
 Whisk these wet ingredients together until they are just combined.